nehakhan77/chat/README.md

 ## Objective

-To build a React Native chat application that provides users a chat interface and real-time messaging with the use of Firebase.
-This app allows users to instantly message their friends, share their current location, share images, send audio recordings and access their previous conversations when offline.
+To build a React Native chat application that provides users real-time messaging with the use of Firebase.
+This app allows users to instantly message their friends, share their current location, share images from their library or camera, send audio recordings and access their previous conversations when offline.

 ## Key Features